-I am on the job market.
-I am a Ph.D. student at UMass Amherst, advised by Prof. Andrew McCallum.
+I am a Research Scientist at OpenAI.
+Before that I graduated with a Ph.D. from UMass Amherst, advised by Prof. Andrew McCallum.
 I am interested in multiple areas of research in machine learning and Natural Language Processing (NLP).
 The overarching goal of my research is to enable human-like generalization in machine learning models -- touching on data/compute efficiency, unsupervised learning signals, and incorporating external knowledge.
 Most recently, I have been interested in improving the generalization of NLP models with limited human-labeled data through meta-learning, self-supervised learning, and multi-task learning.
 In the past, I have developed machine learning methods for various applications in recommendation systems, information extraction, knowledge representation, and reasoning.
 I have also dabbled in reinforcement learning for multi-agent systems to train agents that show complex emergent behavior without explicit human-designed rewards and learn to continuously adapt to changes in their environment.
 I have been fortunate to have interned at Facebook, OpenAI, Google Research, and Microsoft Research.